emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 In this lesson, we are going to actually jump into some code and start our Mobile (iOS) DApp development.
 We will be using Swift and SwiftUI to create our first DApp.

-# IMPORTANT NOTE
+## IMPORTANT NOTE

-Chapter 2 will focus on frontend development, specifically the semantics of Swift and SwiftUI.
+Chapter 2 will focus on front-end development, specifically the semantics of Swift and SwiftUI.
 If you are already comfortable with these languages, you still need to complete Chapter 2 because you will be setting up for other chapters.
 However it will be very quick for you, and you can skim through the lesson.
 That is totally okay.

 ## What is Swift and SwiftUI?

 > You can skip this section if you already know the basic of Swift/SwiftUI and frontend development

-iOS apps are developed using Apples native programming languages Swift and SwiftUI, with the application "logic" or functionality being declared in Swift and the user inteface being defined in SwiftUI.
+iOS apps are developed using Apple's native programming languages Swift and SwiftUI, with the application "logic" or functionality being declared in Swift and the user interface being defined in SwiftUI.
 With SwiftUI, we can define our user interface using a declarative syntax, making it easy to understand and maintain.

 Before we get started, let's cover the difference between "frontend" and "backend" development

 ### Frontend iOS Development

 When you visit a website or open a mobile app, you are presented with content on the screen.
-As a user, there are three primary aspects that immediately catch your attention:
+As a user, three primary aspects immediately catch your attention:

 1. **What is being displayed**: This refers to the actual content visible on the screen, such as text, images, buttons, and other elements.
 2. **How it looks (Styling)**: Styling encompasses the visual appearance of the content, including colors, fonts, layout, and overall design aesthetics.
 3. **What happens when you interact (Interactivity)**: This aspect pertains to the behavior of the app or website when you interact with it, such as clicking on buttons, scrolling through content, or triggering animations.

 Collectively, these elements are integral to what we call "frontend" development.
 Frontend development focuses on crafting the user experience and interface that users interact with directly.
-For instance, when you use Instagram, activities like scrolling through your feed, viewing posts, searching for content, and liking posts by tapping the heart button are all part of the frontend components.
-It's the frontend that allows you to engage with the app's features and explore its functionalities, making it a crucial aspect of the overall user experience.
+For instance, when you use Instagram, activities like scrolling through your feed, viewing posts, searching for content, and liking posts by tapping the heart button are all part of the front-end components.
+It's the front end that allows you to engage with the app's features and explore its functionalities, making it a crucial aspect of the overall user experience.

 ### Backend iOS Development

 In contrast to frontend development, there is a vital aspect known as "backend" development.
-And don't worry, it's not as hard as Jacob makes it sound in his web focused lessons!
+And don't worry, it's not as hard as Jacob makes it sound in his web-focused lessons!
 Backend development is responsible for handling operations that occur outside of your mobile device.
 While frontend development deals with what you see and interact with on your phone, the backend typically operates on a remote system running elsewhere.
 In the context of traditional Web2 applications like Instagram, backend development involves various essential tasks, including:

 1. **Fetching Complicated Information**: The backend is responsible for retrieving and processing complex data from various sources, such as databases or external APIs.
 This information may require extensive computations or multiple data sources to provide the desired results.
 2. **Storing Data in a Database**: When you interact with an app, like making a post on Instagram, the backend handles the storage of that post's information in a database.
 The database serves as a centralized repository for all the app's data, making it accessible and persistent.
 3. **Handling Complex Procedures**: Certain operations, like performing extensive calculations or executing resource-intensive tasks, are better suited for backend processing.
-This avoids overburdening the frontend, ensuring a smoother user experience.
+This avoids overburdening the front end, ensuring a smoother user experience.

 For instance, when you tap on a user's profile in the Instagram app, the backend springs into action.
-It gathers all the necessary data related to that user, such as their posts, followers, and other information, and then delivers it to the frontend.
-The frontend then displays this data to you, allowing you to view the user's profile.
+It gathers all the necessary data related to that user, such as their posts, followers, and other information, and then delivers it to the front end.
+The front end then displays this data to you, allowing you to view the user's profile.

-Similarly, when you create a post on Instagram, the frontend sends the post's details, like the description and image, to the backend.
+Similarly, when you create a post on Instagram, the front end sends the post's details, like the description and image, to the backend.
 The backend then handles the process of saving this post in a database, ensuring that your post is securely stored and accessible to other users.

 In summary, backend development plays a crucial role in managing the complex, behind-the-scenes operations of a mobile app, making it an indispensable component of the overall app development process.